yuxia1999/Contextual-adaptation-provides-a-unified-explanation-for-multidimensional-prosociality/README.md

 - `ExtendedDataFig10/` - Data and code for Extended Data Figure 10
 - `ExtendedDataFig13/` - Data and code for Extended Data Figure 13

+All data are provided as ZIP archives. **Please unzip the corresponding data archive into the same directory before running the plotting code.**

 ## Empirical Data
 - `EmpiricalNetwork_edgelist/` - Edge lists of four empirical social networks analyzed in the study